Atrocitus: Blackest Night

-During the Blackest Night limited series, the Lost Lanterns came to Ysmault to retrieve Laira's body, but were opposed by Atrocitus and the Red Lanterns.
-During the conflict, several black power rings descended onto Ysmault, reanimating the bodies of Laira and Atrocitus' fellow Inversions.
-The reanimated Qull ripped out Atrocitus' heart; However, because Red Lantern rings effectively replace their wearer's hearts, the attack did not kill Atrocitus.

-Atrocitus later appeared on Okaara to steal Larfleeze's power battery.
-However, Hal Jordan, Carol Ferris, Sinestro, Saint Walker, Ganthet, Sayd, and Indigo-1, save the two from Black Lanterns and stop Atrocitus.
-He was then brought back to Ryut, where his rage subsided into grief for his lost world.
-He agreed to help in the fight against the Black Lanterns, but promised to kill the Guardians when the conflict was over.
-Following the Black Lantern central power battery to Earth, the Corps leaders combined their lights to form the white light of creation, which, despite Indigo-1's claims, failed to destroy the battery, instead making the force behind it stronger.
-Ganthet then duplicated the leader's rings in an attempt to bolster their forces.
-The duplicate of Atrocitus' ring found its way to Mera, temporarily inducting her into the Red Lantern Corps.
-When the Corps leaders and their deputies were being attacked by a Black Lantern Spectre, Atrocitus senses the spirit's true nature despite being influenced by the black ring; an embodiment of rage and vengeance.
+During the Blackest Night limited series, the Lost Lanterns arrive on Ysmault to retrieve Laira's body, but are opposed by Atrocitus and the Red Lanterns.
+During the conflict, several black power rings descend onto Ysmault, reanimating the bodies of Laira and the Five Inversions.
+Atrocitus agrees to help in the fight against the Black Lanterns, but promised to kill the Guardians when the conflict was over.
+When the Corps leaders and their deputies are being attacked by a Black Lantern Spectre, Atrocitus senses the spirit's true nature despite being influenced by the black ring; an embodiment of rage and vengeance.
 Atrocitus desires to harness the Spectre's powers for his vendettas against the Guardians after the spirit is free from the Black Lantern Corps.
 When Parallax frees the Spectre, Atrocitus attempts to convert him into his own rage entity, but fails, the Spectre warning him that the true rage entity is not to be trifled with.